SifTheGreater/Smite-Stats/README.md

 # Smite-Stats
 Here is the code I used for doing an analysis of the base stats for the gods in the video game smite.

-The first task was to get the raw data, I started to extract the data from the website https://smite.gamepedia.com/Smite_Wiki, were you can get the base stats fro each god, later I may return here to get the ability info.
-(21/09/2020)
+The first task was to get the raw data, I started to extract the data from the website https://smite.gamepedia.com/Smite_Wiki, were you can get the base stats for each god

-Finished Extracting the data and cleaned it a little, now there is an excel with all the stats available, will move onto basic analysis and observation later.
-(22/09/2020)
+I then take this raw data in and so some basic viualisation on it.

-Added basic code to create stats for multiple levels and some basic data visualistaion (5/10/2020)
+Project has been shelved as a better solution to screen scraping was found, project now part of Smite_Analysis